England's Morgan hails McCullum influence ahead of World Cup final

 England, like New Zealand, have never won the World Cup, with the last of their three losing appearances in the final back in 1992.

-"It means a huge amount to me and everyone in the changing room, it's the culmination of four years' hard work," said Morgan.
+"It means a huge amount to me and to everybody in the changing room," said Morgan when asked about the magnitude of Sunday's match.

 England played close to the perfect game in defeating reigning champions Australia in a lopsided semi-final at Edgbaston on Thursday.